shortak/Portfolio/Projects/CS_Fundamentals_Using_C++/Structs_in_C_vs_C++/README.md

     return 0;
 }
 ```
 In the above code, we force a cast from a PolarPoint type to a Point type.

-C:
-    Compiler: "You sure these types are the same?"
-    You: "Just trust me, bro..."
-    Compiler: "Alright"

-C++:
-    Compiler: "Nah, not gonna happen" * Throws out error *
+The compiler will trust the user and assume that the behavior is defined.

-This cause bugs that will be ignored by the compiler, leaving it up to the C programmer to find and resolve the issue.
+This causes bugs that will be ignored by the compiler, leaving it up to the C programmer to find and resolve the issue.

 This risk persists anytime the C programmer simulates other features.